Graduate teaching assistant jobs in Idaho - 72 jobs

 NORTHWEST NAZARENE UNIVERSITY COLLEGE OF ARTS & HUMANITIES Faculty, Department of Music The Department of Music at Northwest Nazarene University offers degrees in Bachelor of Arts, Music Education, Applied Music Emphasis, Worship Arts, Musical Theater, and Commercial Music.
 Our comprehensive curriculum covers theory, history, methods, and applied coursework.
 Students at NNU participate in various ensembles and receive private instruction from our esteemed faculty and professional musicians from the Treasure Valley, many of whom are members of the Boise Philharmonic Orchestra.
 The building offers practice rooms, ensemble rehearsal spaces, an iMac-based Center for Digital Media, and an on-site recording studio.
 On-campus performances are held in our state-of-the-art Brandt Center's 1500-seat hall, along with three intimate recital spaces.
 The department frequently hosts the state music conference and other festivals and events.
 Our ensembles perform both locally and across the Northwest, as well as internationally.
 NNU has a beautiful array of pianos in practice rooms and performing halls and is close to receiving the "All Steinway School" designation.

-The position is a full-time, nine-month tenure-track position beginning as early as January of 2026.
+The position is a full-time, nine-month tenure-track position beginning as early as Fall of 2026.
 This includes teaching courses in the music core, including music theory, commercial music courses, and courses within the applicant's areas of training and inquiry.

 We are seeking an innovative and dedicated faculty member to contribute to our music department, focusing on teaching courses in the music core (including music theory and music technology), overseeing the commercial music curriculum, and leading the expansion of the commercial music program.